Flow Matching for Tabular Data Synthesis: Experimental Setting

 Table~\ref{tab:dataset} summarises the datasets used in our empirical evaluation.
-Following ~\cite{ran2024multiobjective} and ~\cite{Little2024synthetic}, we used four census datasets (from the UK, Fiji, Canada and Rwanda), plus one additional census data from Indonesia.
-We also added two further databases from UCI which are standard benchmarks for tabular data~\cite{kotelnikov2023tabddpm}.
+Following ~\cite{ran2024multiobjective},~\cite{Little2024synthetic}, and~\cite{nasution2026bayesiangenerativeadversarialnetworks}, we used four census datasets (from the UK, Fiji, Canada and Rwanda), plus one additional census data from Indonesia.
+We also added two additional databases from UCI and Kaggle, which are standard benchmarks for tabular data~\citep{kotelnikov2023tabddpm}.
 Unlike \citet{ran2024multiobjective}, we treat age as continuous to exploit its natural ordering.
 Also, this choice remains compatible with TabDDPM/TabSyn, which operate on mixed-type data.
 To ensure a consistent and fair comparison, we adopt the same convention for TabSynFlow and TabbyFlow.

-All the models in this study use a multilayer perceptron (MLP) architecture comprising four hidden layers with sizes [1024, 2048, 2048, 1024], configuration used by ~\cite{zhang2024mixedtype}.
-TabSyn and TabSynFlow employ Transformer-based architectures in their VAE counterparts, diverging from the standard MLP-based tabular VAE design~\citep{xu2019modeling}.
+Although these are our core benchmark datasets, we also provide a stress test of TabSynFlow and TabbyFlow on high cardinality and dimensional data in Appendix~\ref{abl-stress}.